-Being a part of a family-founded enterprise means that your corporate heritage can often become very personal.
+Being a part of a family-owned business or enterprise means that your corporate heritage can often become very personal.
 For that reason, preserving and sharing the history of family businesses can be more of a challenge than for other organizations.

 From major corporations to local mom-and-pop stores, many American businesses we encounter today originated as family-run operations.
 In fact, more than one-third of the companies on the S&P 500 were either founded as family-owned companies or continue to be run by members of their founding families.
 The common theme between these success stories?
 A multigenerational commitment to the founding families’ culture and values, and an emphasis on preserving familial legacies.